 Y.Muszkat is one of Israel’s leading libel and media law firms.
-Founded by Yoram Muszkat in 1971, the firm consults, represents and supports Israel’s largest media organizations including (Israel Broadcasting Authority, financial newspaper Globes, and the News1 website) in commercial and libel lawsuits, as well as leading commercial bodies including Industrial Buildings, ONil Construction, TNT Group and more.
+Founded by Yoram Muszkat in 1971, the firm consults, represents and supports Israel’s largest media organizations including (Broadcasting Authority, Jerusalem Post, financial newspaper Globes, and the News1 website) in commercial and libel lawsuits, as well as leading commercial bodies including Industrial Buildings, ONil Construction, TNT Group and more.
 The firm is involved in commercial litigation in all jurisdictions and sectors: libel and media law (including Internet), civil, commercial, and administrative law, real estate law, labor law, planning and construction, commercial real estate, IP, local authority law, and representation and support of international deals and providing legal consultancy regarding international law.

 The Firm’s Lawyers